 Packing a backpack?
-Help your child draw the inside of the backpack with all of the supplies in it.
+Help your child draw the inside of the backpack with all the supplies.

-Creating a posterboard presentation?
+Creating a poster board presentation?
 Help your child create a picture of what the final product will look like.
 Where will the title go?
 Will it take up half of the poster?
 Or just the top 25%?
 Where will the graphs and pictures go?
-All of these details help your child formulate a future picture in their mind.
+These details help your child formulate a future picture in their mind.

 What do I need?

-You will need a couple very simple tools: a piece of paper or dry erase board, and a marker.
-Before starting an activity (e.g., cleaning up their room, setting the table), talk with your child about the goal, and what you are each picturing in your mind.
-Depending on how familiar this is to your child, you will probably be doing a lot of modeling initially, with the goal of helping your child do this with greater independence over time.
-It may be tempting to just write words (a description), but I really encourage you and your child to actually draw the image, since visual information is processed differently from verbal language in our brains.
+You will need a couple of very simple tools: a piece of paper or dry-erase board, and a marker.
+Before starting an activity (e.g., cleaning up their room, setting the table), talk with your child about the goal and what you are each picturing in your mind.
+Depending on how familiar this is to your child, you will probably be doing a lot of modeling initially, to help your child do this with greater independence over time.
+It may be tempting just to write words (a description).
+Still, I really encourage you and your child to actually draw the image since visual information is processed differently from verbal language in our brains.

 But what does this look like in real life?